-Tatiana Kelil, MD is a radiology resident at Brigham and Women’s Hospital, Harvard Medical School.
+Tatiana Kelil, MD is a radiologist trained at Brigham and Women’s Hospital, Harvard Medical School.
 Prior to obtaining her medical degree, she worked as a Registered Nurse, which has driven her to be interested in patient advocacy and health policy.
 Currently she is working to define applications of 3D printing that will improve patient outcomes and allow delivery of patient specific care with emphasis on breast reconstruction for breast cancer survivors, cardiothoracic and urological surgeries.
 She obtained her Medical degree from Chicago Medical School.

 James Weaver Ph.D., is a Senior Research Scientist at Harvard University’s Wyss Institute for Biologically Inspired Engineering.
 He received his Bachelor’s degree in Aquatic Biology and Ph.D. in Marine Science from the University of California, Santa Barbara, and went on to pursue postdoctoral studies in Molecular Biology, Chemical Engineering, Physics, and Earth Sciences.
 Working at the interface between zoology, materials science, and multi-material additive manufacturing, his main research interests focus on investigating structure function relationships in hierarchically ordered biological composites and the fabrication of their synthetic analogs.